Go Back

 Susie Thompson

-Tom Kha Gai — thai coconut chicken soup built on three aromatics that don't exist anywhere else in the world together.
+Tom Kha Gai, Thai coconut chicken soup built on three aromatics that do not exist anywhere else in the world together.
 Galangal, lemongrass, kaffir lime leaves, coconut milk.
 The broth is silky and sour and faintly floral.
 My mother made this on the nights the air shifted.
 I make it on the nights I miss her.

 Prep Time 20 minutes